 The Basics of the Indian Passport Application Process

 The Indian Passport is issued by the Consular, Passport and Visa (CPV) division of the Ministry of External Affairs of the Govt of India through Regional Passport Offices (RPO) in India and through the Consulates/Embassies in other countries.
-There are 37 RPO's and 77 PSK's in India currently (as of writing this article towards the end of 2012).

 You can apply for a passport either at an RPO (only certain cases), or a Passport Seva Kendra (PSK) or the District passport Cells (DPC) and, if outside India, at the nearest Indian Consulate.
 The links are available on the official passport application website to locate a nearby PSK or a DPC.
 An RPO/PSK/DPC will accept applications from applicants residing at the time of application within the jurisdiction of the office.